 In Postgres blogs, select * from depesz; demonstrates removing elements from arrays with both SQL and Pl/PgSQL.

 On the Postgres OnLine Journal, Leo Hsu and Regina Obe write, “One thing I’m really looking forward to have in the upcoming PostgreSQL 8.4 is the introduction of the WITH RECURSIVE feature that IBM DB2 and SQL Server 2005 already have.
 Oracle has it too . . .”
 The post looks at Fibonacci, Graphs and Recursive Queries, but also veers off course a little: “As a slightly off-topic side note – of all the Database magazines I have read – Oracle Magazine is the absolute worst.
 SQL Server Magazine and IBM DB2 are pretty decent.”

 Susan Visser reminds those of us in the DB2 and Informix worlds that IBM’s Information on Demand conference is but one week away.

 Phew, that was a lot of news!
 Time for a laugh or two.
 Here’s Steve Karam with Daydreams, the latest in The Adventures of Ace, DBA.
 Giuseppe Maxia, the Data Charmer, offers The database hacker glossary and other (funny) stories.
 Excerpt: “Primary key.
 The key that you get first from your keyring when trying to open the door.
 Unfortunately, it’s usually the wrong one.”

 That’s all for now, see you in a week’s time.
 Don’t forget to get involved in Log Buffer — you can edit and publish an edition of your own, or contribute your favourite blog items.
 Please email me, and I’ll get you started.

-2 comments on “Log Buffer #109: A Carnival of the Vanities for DBAs”
+2 Responses to “Log Buffer #109: A Carnival of the Vanities for DBAs”